 Contrary to popular belief, the term “cancer” doesn’t refer to one type of disease, but rather to a large group of diseases.
-Cancers happen when cells suddenly divide quickly and abnormally, and they can spread to other tissues and organs.
+Different types of cancers happen when cells suddenly divide quickly and abnormally, and they can spread to other tissues and organs.
 Whereas normal cells divide and grow normally, cancer cells go a bit crazy.

 To distinguish one form of cancer from another, it is named for the organ in which it originated and the type of cell it is made of.
 For instance, athat starts in the pancreas and then spreads to the liver or lungs is called metastatic (spreading) pancreatic cancer.

-Also, there are general types of cancer identified by their clinical names.
+Also, there are general types of cancers identified by their clinical names.
 These include:

 - Carcinoma, which is a cancer that begins in the skin or tissues that line other organs